zoe-walker/Visualizations/Examples/Lollipop/README.md

 ## Data Summary
 The Lollipop visualisation consumes a single data set.
 The details of the attributes of the data set is provided in the section Data Details section

 1. Rows
-    a.
-A list of variables to visualise
+    1. A list of variables to visualise

 ## Style
 The style of the visualisation is controlled by CSS and a collection of properties.